-Delicious Pumpkin Spice Biscotti, twice cooked and glazed with a sweet drizzle A perfect partner for your coffee or tea.
+Delicious pumpkin spice biscotti, twice baked and glazed with a sweet drizzle.
+A perfect partner for your Fall coffee or tea.

-I actually love these on the softer side, so I haven’t experimented with leaving them longer in the oven too much.
+- I actually love these on the slightly softer side, so I haven't experimented with leaving them even longer in the oven.
 I suspect you could definitely extend the second bake time and make them a little crispier.
 You might also let them sit on the cooling rack over-night to really dry out.
-Either way, you’ll want to store these in a not-quite-air-tight container, to keep them from getting softer as they sit.
+Either way, you'll want to store these in a not-quite-air-tight container, to keep them from getting softer as they sit.